 - Dana Middle School was named a California Distinguished School during the 2000-2001 school year and again in April 2005.
-In 2006 Dana Middle School was named a National Forum Schools To Watch and was awarded this designation again in 2009, one of only 200 middle schools in the United States to receive this honor.
-More than just a recognition program, Schools To Watch is an opportunity to be connected with other high-achieving schools throughout the nation, and it provides a vehicle through which Dana faculty and staff can reflect and build on best practices. - Dana's students continue to be recognized for outstanding achievement at regional competitions for our Lego robotics team and as part of the Los Angeles County Science Fair.
-During the summer of 2010 Dana students attended science camps hosted by Tech Trek and NASA.
-Dana fielded teams in JPL's Invention Challenge (Most Spirited Award- Northrop Grumman) and sent a team to FIRST LEGO League's Qualifying Tournament in La Canada.
-The Xerox supported LEGO team placed 12th out of 30 schools.
-Ten Dana students entered the LA County Science Fair.
+In 2006 Dana Middle School was named a National Forum Schools To Watch and was awarded this designation again in 2009 and 2012, one of only 200 middle schools in the United States to receive this honor.
+More than just a recognition program, Schools to Watch is an opportunity to be connected with other high-achieving schools throughout the nation, and it provides a vehicle through which Dana faculty and staff can reflect and build on best practices. - Dana's students continue to be recognized for outstanding achievement of our VEX robotics team at regional and Los Angeles County competitions.
+During the summer of 2011 Dana students attended science camp hosted by Tech Trek.
+Seven Dana students entered the LA County Science Fair.
 Two were awarded honorable mentions, and one student was selected to advance to the California State Science Fair.
 Dana placed 2nd in the Ranger Division of MATE's Southern California Regional ROV competition at Long Beach City College.
-At the Aerospace Corporation's Herndon Competition, Dana placed 2nd in the Experiment competition and 1st place in the Essay Competition.
-In addition, twelve students and two teachers known as 'Team Dana' trained and finished the Los Angeles Marathon. - • - The 8th grade social studies team received a grant to support field trips to Riley's Farm to witness a Civil War re-enactment and to experience the Griffith Observatory in Los Angeles.
+At the Aerospace Corporation's Herndon Competition, Dana placed first in the team Experiment competition.
+In addition, twenty-eight students, six Dana parents, and four teachers, known as 'Team Dana', trained and finished the Los Angeles Marathon. - The eighth grade social studies team received a grant to support field trips to Riley's Farm to witness a Civil War re-enactment and to experience the Griffith Observatory in Los Angeles.
 Boeing Corporation supported Dana via a grant to bring real-time professional development and mentoring to Dana's math and science teachers through Loyola Marymount College's Center for Math and Science.
 Northrop Grumman further supported Dana's math and science connections program with a grant to purchase necessary supplies in support of math tutorials and programs.
-As a National Schools to Watch designated school, Dana was chosen to host principals from 21 Los Angeles schools for a day of presentations and classroom observations through the Principal Leadership program.
+As a National Schools to Watch designated school, Dana was chosen by the California Middle Grades Partnership Network (CMGPN) to host principals from 25 Los Angeles area schools for a day of presentations and classroom observations through the Principal Leadership program.